onewithhammer/ESP8266-MyWidget-Demo/README.md

 If you modify a file locally, you must upload to device using [Arduino ESP8266 LittleFS Filesystem Uploader](https://github.com/esp8266/arduino-esp8266fs-plugin)

 The LittleFS implementation for the ESP8266 supports filenames of up to 31 characters + terminating zero (i.e. char filename[32]), and as many subdirectories as space permits.
+Keep your filenames + directories names short!

 ## MQTT